Mick0oo/Mick0oo/README.md

 ###

-<p align="left">- Absolutely in love with the wide world of art. <br>- I have drawn ever since I was 4-ish.<br>- I play the guitar.<br>- I'm currently trying to learn wood carving.</p>
+- Absolutely in love with the wide world of art.
+- I have drawn ever since I was 4-ish.
+- I play the guitar.
+- I'm currently trying to learn wood carving.</p>

 ###